 But a lot of factors go into whether buying an investment property is the right move for you, including how much risk you can tolerate and the local economy.

-Generally, it's smart to consider your first home purchase all about you.
+Generally, it's smart to consider your first home purchase to be all about you.
 It's about investing in a place you can make your own and live your life day to day.

 The moral?
 There's nothing quite like home ownership.
 While not everyone is ready for it, if you've determined the best time to buy a house is right now, it can be the beginning of the most satisfying journey of your life.